rajjeshang/E6B/README.md

 ### About

-Thank you for downloading the Flight One E6B app.
+Thank you for downloading the FlightOne E6B app.

 This app is designed to help you preform pre-flight planning and performance calculations quickly and efficiently on the ground.